-The second phase of official Church historiography began in 1838 when Joseph Smith and his associates began the preparation of a documentary record entitled "History of Joseph Smith."
-This detailed chronology, written as an official diary of the Prophet, appeared in serial form in the Times and Seasons (Nauvoo, Illinois), beginning in 1842.
-When that publication was discontinued in 1846, the remainder of the "History" was published in issues of the Latterday Saints' Millennial Star (Liverpool), during the years 1853-1863.
-A followup "History of Brigham Young" and other Church officials covered the years to 1844, and was published in the Deseret News (Salt Lake City) and Millennial Star, 1863-1865.
-In subsequent years Church Historians and Assistant Church Historians worked through these manuscripts, corrected errors, added corroborative material, and "improved" the narrative.
-The result was the seven-volume History of the Church, edited and annotated by B. H. Roberts (Salt Lake City.
-1902-1912), which is still the standard "documentary history" of the Church.
+The second phase of official church historiography began in 1838 when Joseph Smith and his associates began the preparation of a documentary record entitled "History of Joseph Smith."
+This detailed chronology, written as an official diary of the prophet, appeared in serial form in the Times and Seasons (Nauvoo, Illinois), beginning in 1842.
+When that publication was discontinued in 1846, the remainder of the "History" was published in issues of the Latter-day Saints' Millennial Star (Liverpool), during the years 1853-63.
+A follow-up "History of Brigham Young" and other church officials covered the years to 1844 and was published in the Deseret News (Salt Lake City) and Millennial Star, 1863-65.
+In subsequent years church historians and assistant church historians worked through these manuscripts, corrected errors, added corroborative material, and "improved" the narrative.
+The result was the sevenvolume History of the Church, edited and annotated by B. H. Roberts, which is still the standard "documentary history" of the church.2